 - Any new material issue not previously reviewed

-- Any material change to a previously reviewed issue
+- Any material changes to a previously reviewed issue

 - Any material issue that was reserved for or reported on Schedule UTP during the Bridge year